youni20/cloud-monitoring-flask-eks/readme.md

 # 🌩️ Cloud Monitoring App (Flask + AWS EKS)

-A lightweight cloud infrastructure monitoring app built with **Flask**, containerized with **Docker**, and deployed to **Amazon EKS (Elastic Kubernetes Service)**.
-It provides real-time system metrics like CPU, memory, and disk usage via a simple REST API and web dashboard.
+A lightweight cloud infrastructure monitoring app built with **Flask**, containerized with **Docker**, and deployed on **Amazon EKS (Elastic Kubernetes Service)**.
+It provides real-time system metrics such as CPU, memory, and disk usage via a REST API and web dashboard.

 ---